Learn More About Eating Disorders and Disordered Eating

 - Seek professional help: A mental health professional can help create a personalized treatment plan and provide support throughout the recovery process.

-- Focus on nourishing your body: Eating a balanced diet, drinking enough water, and engaging in physical activity in a healthy way can help support the physical recovery process.
+- Focus on nourishing the body: Eating a balanced diet, drinking enough water, and engaging in physical activity in a healthy way can help support the physical recovery process.

 - Challenge negative thoughts: It is important to challenge and replace negative and distorted thoughts and beliefs about food, weight, and body image with more positive and realistic ones.

-- Surround yourself with supportive people: Surround yourself with friends, family, and other people who will support and encourage your recovery process.
+- Lean on supportive people: Spend time with friends, family, and other people who will support and encourage the recovery process.

 - Set achievable goals: Setting small, achievable goals can help build confidence and a sense of accomplishment, which can be important in the recovery process.